Aure361/cse15l-lab-reports/Week3LabReport.md

 - The method handleRequest(URI url) is called.
 The relevant arguments are "/Stringlist".
 If these values are found in the url, then it will return a string format of the stringlist.
 The server will display "Stringlist is now: *list of strings*"

 ## Part Two
+ > Bug 1

+ **ArrayExamples - reverseInPlace**

+ - The failure-inducing input was {1, 2, 3, 4, 5}
+ - The sympton was at index 4 it expected a value 1 and not a 5
+ - The bug was it's not reversing the list.
+So in order to fix it,
+ - The bug caused that particular sympton because it was copying its first two values to the end.

+ > Bug 2

+-The failure-inducing input (the code of the test) -The symptom (the failing test output)
+-The bug (the code fix needed)
+-Then, explain the connection between the symptom and the bug.
+Why does the bug cause that particular symptom for that particular input?